PierfrancescoSoffritti/handy/README.md

 ### Remove the user's face
 The skin of the user is now the object in our binary image.
-Along with the user's hands, the user's face is also part of our object.
+Along with the user's hand, the user's face is also part of our object.
 This is obviously not desirable.

 To prevent our algorithm from picking up the face of the user, before the binarization of the image the user's face is detected and removed by drawing a black rectangle over it.
 The problem of face detection is solved using one of the face classifiers provided by OpenCV.